ME-ICA/tedana/docs/approach.rst

     An alternative method for optimal combination that does not use :math:`T_{2}^*`, is the parallel-acquired inhomogeneity desensitized (PAID) ME-fMRI combination method (`Poser et al., 2006`_).
-    This method is not supported in the tedana workflow, however, because it assumes that noise is "isotropic and homogeneous throughout the image", and so can only be run on smoothed data.
-This is not compatible with the multi-echo denoising procedure, but can be used in the t2smap workflow.
+    This method specifically assumes that noise in the acquired echoes is "isotopic and homogeneous throughout the image," meaning it should be used on smoothed data.
+    As we do not recommend performing tedana denoising  on smoothed data, we discourage using PAID within the tedana workflow.
+    We do, however, make it accessible as an alternative combination method in the t2smap workflow.

 TEDPCA
 ``````